damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/developer-advocacy/social-media/index.md

 -   Use Tweetdeck to find GitLab mentions without the # or @.

+Use English

+- [GitLab communicates in English](https://about.gitlab.com/handbook/#internal-communication) so please tweet in English.

+- If a foreign language tweet comes in, replies in that language are okay but discouraged as we can't guaranteei making our support SLA.

+- Please no foreign retweets, these are awkward and cause people to unfollow.

 ### Replies to commonly asked questions on Twitter